MootazMedhatEzzat/SCS214-Data-Structures/README.md

 ### Submission Notes

 - Your project should include two code files: `student.h` and `main.cpp`, along with the project file (extension `cbp`).
-- Copy the 3 files into a new folder named by your IDs, then compress it into a zip file for submission.
+- Copy the 3 files into a new folder named by your ID, then compress it into a zip file for submission.

 ### Grading Info